YoungNTech/AWS-EC2-Lab/aws-ec2-windows-lab.md

    - Storage: Leave defaults or adjust as needed.
    - Security group: Create or select a security group that allows RDP (TCP 3389) inbound from your IP address only.

-Notes:
-- Restrict RDP access to your IP or your organization's IP range — do not allow 0.0.0.0/0 for RDP in production environments.

 <img width="1720" height="800" alt="EC2 launch screenshot" src="https://github.com/user-attachments/assets/2b45d0f6-ad6e-4941-9413-b3cd3e16aafc" />